 perform the recognizable voice.
 Iwan won the role after a company-wide search where a

-relative submitted Iwan as a possibility.
-In a final audition, Russi Taylor, the voice of Minnie
+animator friend from Pixar submitted Iwan as a possibility.
+In a final audition, Russi Taylor, the

-Mouse and the widow of Wayne Allwine, helped in selecting Iwan.
-(The only other two to
+voice of Minnie Mouse and the widow of Wayne Allwine, helped in selecting Iwan.
+(The only

 The Disney short Pluto's Fledgling, directed by Charles Nichols, is released.

 Big-hearted Pluto helps Orville the bird learn to fly.

 The very first Night of Joy ever takes place at the Magic Kingdom in Walt Disney World.